sugandha001/Credit_Risk_Analysis/README.md

 # Summary

-If we compare all 6 models for it's accuracy and effectiveness, the EasyensEnsembleClassifier gave more accuracy of 92%.
+If we compare all 6 models for it's accuracy and effectiveness, the EasyEnsembleClassifier gave more accuracy of 92%.

 # Recommendations -
-EasyensEnsembleClassifier can prove to be a useful model in predicting credit risk to a decent accuracy of 92%.
+EasyEnsembleClassifier can prove to be a useful model in predicting credit risk to a decent accuracy of 92%.